Table of Contents

 Making Your Images SEO-Friendly

-Once sourced, it’s time to optimize your images in the hopes that they’ll help your website rank.
+Once sourced, it’s time to optimize your images for better on-page SEO.
 What’s involved in this process?

 Adding Alt Texts